 - Continue contributing to PSERS and gain immediate service credit.

 - Discontinue contributing to PSERS during the leave.
 If you stop contributing, you will not receive service credit unless you elect to purchase the service credit.

-If you discontinue contributing to PSERS, you have one year after your return to Pennsylvania public school service from the military leave to apply to PSERS to purchase the service credit.
+If you discontinue contributing to PSERS, you have 90 days after your return to Pennsylvania public school service from the military leave to apply to PSERS to purchase the service credit.

 To purchase activated military service that commenced on or before June 30, 2013, please contact PSERS.
 The proper forms will be provided to you at that time.

 4. Activated Military leave on or after July 1, 2013 (USERRA) - The law prohibits you from making contributions to your PSERS retirement account while you are on your military leave.
 When you return to work, the time you spent on military leave counts toward the time you need to vest in PSERS or attain premium assistance eligibility.
 If you also want the time to be used to calculate your retirement benefit, the federal Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) allows you to purchase this military service credit upon reemployment with your PSERS participating employer.
 USERRA requires that you pay for this service within three times the length of your deployment or five years, whichever is less.
 If you do not request and pay for this service in accordance with USERRA, you forfeit all rights to ever purchase activated military service for your PSERS account.

 PSERS will contact you when your employer informs us that you have begun military leave.
 PSERS will also contact you when you return to service from your military leave; this second communication will explain your options and offer you the opportunity to purchase service credit for the period of time when you were on military leave.

 Maternity Leave - To purchase maternity leave, the leave must have occurred before November 1, 1978 during school employment with a Pennsylvania public school.
 You also must have resigned or taken a leave of absence.